avesrastogi/avesrastogi/README.md

 ### Hello World 👋
 I am a fullstack software developer from India
-- 🔭 Working on multiple frontend and backend project using React and Nodejs
+- 🔭 Working on multiple frontend and backend projects using React and Nodejs
 - 🌱 Learning something new in tech everyday
 <br>